golang challenge: write a functionwalk(x interface{}, fn func(string))

 we can call fn

-but conceptually they're the same.value
+but conceptually they're the same.

 is a reflect.String